SQream/sqream_docs/architecture/index.rst

 System Architecture
 *******************

-This topic includes guides that walk an end-user, database administrator, or system architect through the main ideas behind SQream DB.
+The :ref:`internals_architecture` and :ref:`filesystem_and_filesystem_usage` guides serve as SQreamDB system walk-throughs for end-users, database administrators, and system architects.

-While SQream DB has many similarities to other database management systems, it has some unique and additional capabilities.
+While SQreamDB has many similarities to other database management systems, it has some unique and additional capabilities.

-Explore the guides below for information about SQream DB's architecture.

 .. toctree::
    :maxdepth: 2